syegulalp/mercury/README.md

 * Publishing from external files rather than in-DB data
 * Command-line functionality
 * L10N
-* Python 2.x backwards compatibility
+* ~~Python 2.x backwards compatibility~~ (Sorry, we're going to be 3.2+ from now on.)

 ... more to come ...

 This project is still very raw; it won't work yet if you try to deploy it.
 It's being committed publicly to show that progress is taking place on it.
+We are, however, getting close to providing an alpha-test version that can be manually installed.